 Ebola

 The Ebola virus was first documented in 1976 and has been responsible for several deadly outbreaks, including the devastating 2014-2016 outbreak in West Africa.
-Find out more about CEPI’s work to expand access to Ebola virus vaccines by supporting continued R&D against this virus.
+Find out more about CEPI’s work to expand access to Ebola virus vaccines by supporting R&D against this virus.

 A close up image of an Ebola virus particle